 #5 Chart in Real-Time (Within Reason)

 When you’re finishing up with a patient and hear shouting from down the hall, it’s probably not the best time to sit down and write a detailed account of your last blood draw.
-But when you have a spare few moments—which is, of course, a rare luxury in the life of a nurse practitioner—it’s best to jot down a few quick impressions and
+But when you have a spare few moments—which we know is a rare luxury for nurses—it’s best to jot down a few quick impressions and details rather than saving it all for the end of your shift.

 But how do you do this when you hardly have a spare moment to think, let alone provide extensive medical documentation?
 Here are a couple of helpful tips for when you’re short on time:

-• Carry a small notebook and retractable pen in your pocket to write important notes on the go.
+- Carry a small notebook and retractable pen in your pocket to write important notes on the go.
 That way, when you complete your formal charting later, you won’t be scrambling to remember which patient needed what and when you last dispensed their medication.
 Remember that even personal notes should be HIPAA-compliant: use room numbers instead of names and shred your nursing notes after documenting the details on their chart.

 However, this system can still be helpful with your own personal notes.
-If almost everything seems to be within normal limits (WNL), you can save time by jotting down the few concerning symptoms, like an elevated heart rate or mild stomach pain.
+If almost everything seems to be within normal limits (WNL), you can save time by jotting down a few concerning symptoms, like an elevated heart rate or mild stomach pain.
 That way, you’ll have an unofficial record of the most critical facts.
 Later, when you have a rare moment to breathe, you can fill in the more monotonous details.

 Again, the patient in need comes first, but the notes you make (or forget to make) have about as much long-term impact as anything else you do during a shift.